Questions and answers

 Supervision companion guide [PDF, 1 MB]

-I want to supervise someone with an endorsed registration class.
+I want to supervise someone to work in an endorsed high-risk area.
 Do I need to hold that endorsed registration class AND the endorsed supervision registration class as well?

 It depends on your registration class, what Notice you are working under, and how many people you are supervising to carry out PEW.